josefresnadillo/runteam/README.md

-# teamrun
+# RUNMATES
-Run with your run mates and challenge another teams
+Run with your friends and challenge another teams